cncf/governing-board/minutes-and-email-votes/README.md

-# CNCF Governing Board Meeting Minute and Email Votes
+# CNCF Governing Board Meeting Minutes and Email Votes

 The CNCF Governing Board meets 3 to 5 times per year and publishes their meeting minutes and resolutions passed by email vote below for transparency.